Expert Tips For Making Stunning Fall Wreaths

 Nothing gives a more heartfelt and cheery welcome to my guests than greeting them with a beautiful wreath on my front door!

 Down below, I’ve also included my favorite must-have wreath making supplies that make the job so much easier!
-Not that it’s a hard job, but who doesn’t love any type of tool to simplify a job?
+Not that it’s a hard job, but who doesn’t love any type of tool to simplify things?

 Basic DIY Wreath Steps

-You’ll see that most of my wreaths start out with a grapevine wreath for the base.
+You’ll see that all of the wreaths use a grapevine wreath for the base, instead of a wreath form.
 They are my favorite when it comes to making a wreath!

 one corner of a diy fall wreath made with traditional fall colors and a black and white bowPin

 • Choose the right size wreath.
-As a general rule, a wreath’s diameter should be ½ to ⅔ the height of the door.
+As a general rule, the diameter of a wreath should be ½ to ⅔ the height of the door.
 The larger the wreath – the greater the statement.

-• Decide on the look you want – flowy and full, clean and simple?
+• Decide on the look you want – flowy and full, clean and simple, or somewhere in between?
 Determine the orientation you want – picks only on the bottom or top, only on one side, or all the way around.
 The ideas here can serve as great inspiration!

-• Decide on a color scheme and shop for a variety of faux leafy stems, picks and/or floral stems.
+• Decide on a color scheme and shop for a variety of faux greenery and leafy stems, stems with berries, acorns or pinecones, and/or floral stems.
 You’ll want a variety of lengths and bushiness.

 • Begin wedging the picks between the vines in layers.
 Start with the longest stems and work your way forward with short stems.
 Heavier stems may need a little help with floral wire and/or hot glue to hold them in place.

-• Use small bushy stems to help fill gaps and to add accents.
+• Use small bushy stems or pieces of moss to help fill gaps and to add accents.

-• Top your wreath off with a bow made with a gorgeous ribbon.
+• Top your wreath off with a bow made with a gorgeous ribbon that pulls the design together.

 TIP: Hang your wreath with a piece of ribbon that matches or coordinates with the bow instead of using a metal wreath hanger.
 To secure the ribbon, place a Command Hook, upside down, at the top of the interior of your door.
 Run the ribbon up from the wreath and over the top of the door.
 Tie a knot at the end of the ribbon and place it over the hook.